Gandelow: History

 The origins of the gandelow’s name are unknown - it may be connected with that of the Italian gondola ('small boat') or, possibly, be a version of the Viking name for their flat-bottomed boats.

 Most gandelows were around 7 metres (23 feet) along and were rowed by two or three fishermen whose main catch was salmon.
 The boats were also used for cutting thatching reeds and for transporting people and the occasional cow or sheep.
-In Limerick, some boats were used to take pilots out to the ocean-going vessels or acted as small Lighter (barge)s transporting goods to the docks.
+In Limerick, some boats were used to take pilots out to the ocean-going vessels or acted as small lighters transporting goods to the docks.
 The boat's variations in form reflect the unique different conditions up and down the Shannon estuary.

 In Limerick, the fishing village was on Clancy Strand opposite King John's Castle.
 The story of the gandelow has been described in Jim McInerney's book "The Gandelow: a Shannon Estuary Fishing Boat" published in 2005.
 The fishermen of those times would no doubt be astonished to see that their working boat is now being built again, prized by the Limerick riverside community for its beauty and raced for entertainment and exercise.

 By the 1950s it was getting harder to find the long spruce boards needed for building the boats and so shorter boats of 21 feet, or even 18 feet long became more common.
 Eventually, gandelow building faded away as fish stocks declined and limits on fishing on the Shannon were applied.